-From this it is clear, that not only was Israel (as distinguished from Judah) in the north, at the time when the prophet spoke, but even after Judah also would have wandered into the north, Israel would be still found there; and out of it they are to be brought together, at the time that the Lord will make Jerusalem his throne, and will gather unto it all nations,-when the heads of the people, from all the cities and families of Israel, would be gathered together.
+From this it is clear, that not only was Israel (as distinguished from Judah) in the north, at the time when the prophet spoke, but even after Judah also would have wandered into the north, Israel would be still found there; and out of it they are to be brought together, at the time that the Lord will make Jerusalem his throne, and will gather unto it all nations,---when the heads of the people, from all the cities and families of Israel, would be gathered together.
 The same return from the north country is again and again intimated throughout Jeremiah's prophecies, as in ch. xxiii.
 5-8.

-"Behold the days come, saith the Lord, That I will raise unto David a righteous Branch,

-And a King shall reign and prosper,

-And shall execute judgment and justice in

-the earth.

-In His days Judah shall be saved, And Israel shall dwell safely; And this is His name whereby He shall be called,

-THE LOAD OUR RIGHTGOURNESS.

-Therefore, behold the days come, saith

-the Lord, that they shall say no more.
-The

-Lord liveth, which brought up the children of Israel out of the land of Egypt;

-But, The Lord liveth, which brought up

-and which led the seed of the house of

-But, The Lord liveth, which brought up and which led the seed of the house of Israel our OF THE MORTH COUNTRY, and from all countries whither I had driven them; and they shall dwell in their own land."
+"Behold the days come, saith the Lord, That I will raise unto David a righteous Branch.
+And a King shall reign and prosper, And shall execute judgment and justice in the earth.
+In His days Judah shall be saved, And Israel shall dwell safely : And this is His name whereby He shall be called.
+THE LORD OUR RIGHTEOUSNESS.
+Therefore, behold the days come, saith the Lord, that they shall say no more, The Lord liveth, which brought up the chil-dren of Israel out of the land of Egypt; But, The Lord liveth, which brought up and which led the seed of the house of Israel OUT OF THE NORTH COUNTRY, and from all countries whither I had driven them; and they shall dwell in their own land."